Get Smart, Again!: Synopsis

 Maxwell Smart, acting as a protocol officer since CONTROL was disbanded in the early 1970s, is reactivated as a counterintelligence agent by Commander Drury, of the United States Intelligence Agency.
 KAOS, long considered defunct, has been revitalized by a corporate takeover.
 Its first scheme involves turning a forgotten American scientist and using his weather control machine to extort US$250 billion from the United States Government.
-(This plot is similar to the one used in the 1998 Avengers movie, another film based on a 1960s TV spy series.)

 Drury, convinced that only Smart has the expertise to combat KAOS, gives him carte blanche to reactivate former CONTROL agents to assist him in his task.
 Along with Drury's bumbling aide, Beamish, Smart recruits Larrabee, who, believing that he was under orders from Richard Nixon to stay at his post until relieved, has been living in his office in the now-abandoned CONTROL headquarters tending his office plants, Agent 13, Hymie the Robot (now employed as a crash test dummy) and ultimately, his wife, 99, to find the security leak that allowed the scientist to defect, locate the weather machine and disarm it.
 They are opposed by a KAOS mole (John de Lancie) within the USIA, who is able to predict Max's every move with the aid of stolen copies of 99's unpublished memoirs.

 The visible head of the KAOS scheme is revealed to be Max's old nemesis, Siegfried, but he is merely the agent of a higher executive whom even he has never met.
-This new leader is finally revealed as Nicholas Demente, 99's publisher, who intends not only to extort the money but also to create weather that will keep people eternally indoors and interfere with television reception, forcing millions of Americans to entertain themselves by buying Demente's books and publications.
+This new leader is finally revealed as Nicholas Demente (Harold Gould), 99's publisher, who intends not only to extort the money but also to create weather that will keep people eternally indoors and interfere with television reception, forcing millions of Americans to entertain themselves by buying Demente's books and publications.
 Max, 99, and Beamish infiltrate KAOS with the aide of Siegfried's twin brother Doctor Helmut Schmelding.
 After defeating Demente's henchmen with medieval weaponry, the CONTROL agents kill Demente with his own weather machine.
 Max and 99 celebrate by causing it to snow.

 Legacy

-The relative success of the film prompted the development of a short-lived (only seven episodes) 1995 weekly series on Fox, also titled Get Smart, with Don Adams and Barbara Feldon reprising their characters.
-It was dedicated to the memory of Edward Platt.
+The relative success of the film prompted the development of a short-lived (only seven episodes) 1995 weekly series on Fox, also titled Get Smart, with Don Adams and Barbara Feldon reprising their characters, alongside Andy Dick and Elaine Hendrix in the main roles.
+It was a ratings failure and was cancelled by Fox halfway through the first season.

+The film was dedicated to the memory of Edward Platt (died in 1974), cited in the end credits as Ed Platt, "The Chief".